about jazz on the green

 What happens if it rains?

-Can we smoke at Jazz on Your Green?
+Can we smoke at Jazz on the Green?

 origin of jazz on the green